dmytrovoytko/data-engineering-amazon-reviews/README.md

 It provides a quite generous free plan (not a trial, no credit card required): 500 MB database space, 2 Core shared CPU, 1GB RAM, 5 GB bandwidth, 1 GB file storage.
 Free projects are paused after 1 week of inactivity.
 Limit of 2 active projects.

-I tested it, it works with my scripts.
-You just need to
+I tested it, it works with my scripts, and with Metabase as well.
+You just need to:
 - register free account
 - get access credentials (host, port, user, password, database)
 - put new values to `.env` file